Multi-ensemble metrology by programming local rotations with atom movements

-We utilize such rotations to double the dynamic range of optical Ramsey spectroscopy by performing simultaneous evolution on two separate atomic ensembles within one tweezer array, each of which measures a different phase quadrature~\cite{Li2022}; we achieve a metrological gain of 2.55(9) dB over standard, single ensemble sequences.
+We utilize such rotations to double the dynamic range of optical Ramsey spectroscopy by performing simultaneous evolution on two separate atomic ensembles within one tweezer array, each of which measures a different phase quadrature~\cite{Li2022}; we extend the coherent interrogation time by a factor of 3.43(13) relative to the standard, single ensemble sequence.
 Finally, we realize a proof-of-principle protocol for programming local dynamical decoupling sequences during Ramsey interrogation such that different ensembles within a single atom array have different sensitivities to phase variation, and discuss its implementation as part of a general protocol for improving clock stability~\cite{Rosenband2013,Borregaard2013}.

 Aside from clocks, our technique for implementing local, parallel rotations about arbitrary axes might also find use in neutral atom quantum computing platforms utilizing optical transitions~\cite{Chen2022,Wu2022}, where local coherent control of optical qubits has not been demonstrated before.
 More generally, our results point to a future of fully programmable neutral atom optical clocks that incorporate features of quantum computers.